Saeed Al-Hajri (rally driver)

 Saeed Al-Hajri (born 11 November 1950), called The King of Dunes is a Qatari rally driver.

 Biography

-Al-Harji was born on 14 April in Doha, Qatar.
+Al-Harji was born in Doha, Qatar.
+In the 1980s, he served as President of the Qatar Automobile club.

 Al Hajri is the winner of the first two editions of the Middle East Rally Championship, he won 18 international victories in rallies (MERC 11), and is also the first Arab to win points in the European and worldwide championships of Rally.

 His team was the Rothmans Porsche Rally Team from 1983 to 1986, 1987 with Audi Quattro and the Rothmans Ford Team from 1989 to 1990.

+In June 1986, Al-Hajri finished fourth at the Acropolis Rally of the World Rally Championship, arguably the greatest achievement of his career up to that point.